|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 3. The third problem is that in Ontario the average wind generation in the summer is less than 20% of the peak wind generation.
-Hence wind generators without local energy storage use transmission very inefficiently and do not significantly contribute to meeting the summer peak load.
+Hence wind generators without local energy storage use transmission very inefficiently.
 In order to contain the costs of transmission remote wind generators should be fitted with adjacent electro-chemical energy storage.
 Excess wind power should flow to storage.
 Wind power deficiency should be made up from energy storage.
 At present there is no financial incentive for wind generators to adopt adjacent energy storage.

 4. The fourth problem is that most wind generators currently in use in Ontario do not contribute to grid voltage stability.
 In principle this problem can be solved by adding electro-chemical energy storage, a voltage source inverter and a control system to each wind generator.
 The net power versus voltage input-output characteristic should be programmable.

 The financial analysis at Distributed Generation indicates that, with government guaranteed debt financing, wind generation with sufficient energy storage to reliably follow a winter weighted load costs about $.31 / kWh.
-At present the OPA provides the wind generator $.115 / kWh for unconstrained land based wind generation.
+At present the OPA and the federal government together provide the wind generator $.145 / kWh for unconstrained land based wind generation.

 In some circumstances, where the load is geographically close to the wind generator or where the load is winter weighted, wind generation with adjacent energy storage may be less expensive than new nuclear generation plus transmission.